unswo/biohackathon_2025/plan.md

 ### Preparation before hackathon

-* Integrate data using scanpy/muon :heavy_check_mark:
+* Integrate data using scanpy/muon ✔️

-* Review existing work on CellRank2 kernel
+* Review existing work on CellRank2 kernel ⬜

 * Finalise method selection - presumably scenic+ ✔️

 * Generate mamba environment ready for the hackathon and install snakemake pipeline ✔️

-* Work through basic tutorial
+* Work through basic tutorial ✔️

-* (assuming scenic+) prepare pycistopic object from existing muon object.
+* (assuming scenic+) prepare pycistopic object from existing muon object. ⬜

 * Query resolution that GRNs reflect - cell level or cell type level?
-Presumably runs on an aggregate of cells - would it be better to use cell annotations/leiden/both?
+Presumably runs on an aggregate of cells - would it be better to use cell annotations/leiden/both? ◻️

-* Generate cisTarget database
+* Generate cisTarget database - tutorial ✔️ - actual data ◻️

-* Generate config (yaml) file
+* Generate config (yaml) file ◻️

-* **Run pipeline a week prior to hackathon** by 05/09/25
+* **Run pipeline a week prior to hackathon** by 05/09/25 ◻️

 ### During hackathon